comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 ### Experimental Design

-Our experimental design is based on a benchmark (*name and reference omitted for double-blindness*) that simulates a realistic decentralized environment based on the Solid ecosystem.
+Our experimental design is based on an existing benchmark (*name and reference omitted for double-blindness*) that simulates a realistic decentralized environment based on the Solid ecosystem.
 Concretely, the benchmark generates a configurable number of data vaults with configurable sizes containing social networking data, where a variety of fragmentation strategies are used to organize files in vaults.
 Furthermore, it provides SPARQL query templates that simulate a realistic workload for a social networking application.
 The underlying dataset and query templates are derived from the [Social Network Benchmark (SNB)](cite:cites ldbc_snb_interactive).

-For our experiments, we make use of a factorial experiment containing the following factors and values:
+We make use of a factorial experiment containing the following factors and values:

 - **Vault discovery**: None, LDP, Type Index, Filtered Type Index, LDP and Type Index, LDP and Filtered Type Index
 - **Reachability semantics**: cNone, cMatch, cAll